Growing Irises from

 Whether you choose to use any of these techniques for overcoming dormancy will depend on whether the basic method is giving adequate germination for the types of seeds you grow.
 I think the best advice is to try natural germination first, and then move on to progressively more invasive and difficult techniques if you need to.

 I soak my seeds for four to five days in cat-proof little jars, changing the water daily.
 The main purpose of this is to ensure that the seeds are fully hydrated.
 I live in a dry climate, and I think it is important to give them this head start in regards to moisture.
 The water changes may help the leaching out of the chemical inhibitors, although I do not know if this is very effective or not.
 (The published experiments on leaching kept the seeds in flowing water for many weeks.)
 It seems an easy enough thing to do, however.
 It does no harm and may give some benefit.
 The week time period is arbitrary.
 It is certainly long enough to fully hydrate the seeds, and it fits my schedule.
 (I do most gardening on the weekends.)

 After the soak, the seeds are planted in potting soil (seed-starting mix, which I sometimes mix with sand) in 5-inch clay pots, with a maximum of about 25 seeds per pot.
 These are covered with a single layer of small gravel and set into the ground outside.
-The gravel is intended to inhibit growth of moss and mold, and hold the soil in place in case there is flooding.
+The gravel is intended to discourage cats and birds from molesting the pots, inhibit growth of moss and mold, and hold the soil in place in case there is flooding.
 I use pots instead of planting in the open ground so that I do not have to worry about ungerminated seeds remaining in the soil and sprouting later.